Wasted Youth (For the Fallen Dreams album)

 Wasted Youth is the fourth studio album by American metalcore band For the Fallen Dreams.
 It was released on July 17, 2012, and was produced by the band themselves and Tom Denney.
 It is their only album to be released through Artery Recordings since their departure from Rise Records (with whom they would later re-sign), as well as the first album by the band to feature bassist Brandon Stastny and the only record to feature Dylan Shippey on drums.
 It is also the last record by the band to feature guitarist Kalan Blehm and vocalist Dylan Richter, who featured on the two last records.

-This album shows a bit of departure from their previous style with the introduction of pop punk-ish choruses and technical drumming.
+This album shows a bit of departure from their previous style with the introduction of post-hardcore-ish choruses and technical drumming.